Priyash-Barya/Priyash-Barya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a ECE Ph.D. student at the University of Illinois Urbana-Champaign (UIUC) working with Prof. Elizabeth Goldschmidt.
-I am an experimentalist working in the area of quantum optics and currently interested in building technologies for future quantum information processing and networking.
+I am currently an ECE Ph.D. student at the University of Illinois Urbana-Champaign (UIUC) working with Prof. Elizabeth Goldschmidt.
+I am an experimentalist working in the area of quantum optics and interested in building technologies for future quantum information processing and networking.
 Previously, I received my MS degree from UIUC working with Prof. Brian Cunningham on using plasmonic-photonic coupling to enhance biosensing.

 You can reach me by email at pbarya2[at]illinois.edu